Particle-Based Assembly Using Precise Global Control: Introduction

 We divide the related work into three categories: Algorithmic results in tile self-assembly and tilt problems, and practical approaches.

-\paragraph*{Tile Self-Assembly} Instead of relying on universal, external control of agents, it is possible to use DNA as material.
-DNA-strands can either be used to fold into the desired shape~\cite{rothemund2005design}, or to create building blocks based on \emph{Wang tiles}~\cite{wang1961proving} that can then again self-assemble into shapes in a non-deterministic way~\cite{rothemund2000program, dna_self}.
+\paragraph*{Tile self-assembly} Instead of relying on universal, external control of agents, it is possible to use DNA as material.
+DNA-strands can either be used to fold into the desired shape~\cite{rothemund2005design}, or to create building blocks based on \emph{Wang tiles}~\cite{wang1961proving,wang1990dominoes} that can then again self-assemble into shapes in a non-deterministic way.
+This was first introduced by Winfree~\cite{dna_self} as the \emph{abstract Tile Self-Assembly Model} (aTAM).
+The model became a standard in theoretical work on self-assembly, as well as proved suitable in practical experiments~\cite{rothemund2000program,rothemund2001theory,schulman2007synthesis,SoloveichikW07,winfree1998design}.
 Instead of considering the case where all DNA tiles are binding to a seed assembly, it is also natural to consider multiple seeds that simultaneously grow subassemblies which can then again attach to each other.
-This 2-handed tile self-assembly model~\cite{cannon_2013_2handed} can also be used to let the subassemblies connect in phases, i.e., in a hierarchical manner; this is sometimes also called staged tile self-assembly~\cite{chalk2018optimal, chalk2019optimal, parallelism_self, staged_constant_glues, self-assembly_staged, schweller2019nearly}.
-For more details on algorithmic self-assembly, we refer to the surveys by Doty~\cite{doty2012theory}, Patitz~\cite{selfassembly_survey}, and Woods~\cite{woods2015intrinsic}.
+This 2-handed tile self-assembly model~\cite{cannon_2013_2handed,schweller2019nearly} can also be used to let the subassemblies connect in phases, i.e., in a hierarchical manner~\cite{parallelism_self}.
+One generalized version of hierarchical assembly is called ``staged tile self-assembly''~\cite{chalk2018optimal, chalk2019optimal, staged_constant_glues, self-assembly_staged}.
+Instead of relying on square-shaped tiles, some generalizations are also already considered~\cite{DemaineDFPSWW14,FuPSS12}.
+For more details on algorithmic self-assembly, we refer to the surveys by Doty~\cite{doty2012theory}, and Patitz~\cite{selfassembly_survey}, and Woods~\cite{woods2015intrinsic}.

-\paragraph*{Tilt Problems} The process of self-assembly works by diffusion and is non-deterministic.
+\paragraph*{Tilt problems} The process of self-assembly works by diffusion and is non-deterministic.
 If a deterministic approach is desired, we can use global control to move particles into different directions.
 Using global control opens a wide field of problems, that we summarize briefly.

 Becker et al.~\cite{computation_swarms} show that particles can be used for computation by implementing \textsc{not}, \textsc{nand}, \textsc{nor}, \textsc{xor} and \textsc{xnor} gates within a particularly designed obstacle environment.
 If the model is generalized by adding $2\times1$ particles (dominoes), it is also possible to construct \textsc{fan-out} gates~\cite{computation3_swarms, computation2_swarms}.